au-research/your-first-step-to-fair-archived/episodes/5-select-a-data-repository.md

 * Pick a repository that will provide you with a PID, like a DOI
 * Not all repositories will stand the test of time

 Your publisher might have a preferred repository.
 For example, Nature Publishing [mandates that specific kinds of data go in specific repositories](https://www.nature.com/nature-research/editorial-policies/reporting-standards#mandates-for-specific-datasets).
 PLOS journals also provide lists of recommended repositories, for example [PLOS Biology](https://journals.plos.org/plosbiology/s/recommended-repositories).
+For a full list of discipline and generic repositories please visit [Re3Data](https://www.re3data.org/browse/by-subject/) or consult with local research support staff.

 For this workshop, we will be using [Zenodo](https://zenodo.org/).
 Zenodo is a discipline-agnostic repository that will provide you with a DOI for easier citation.
 It is funded by the European Union and is highly likely to remain operational for the foreseeable future.
 Zenodo is also [committed to the FAIR principles](https://about.zenodo.org/principles/).